Meet the Team

 Louise began her teaching career in the Central South Wales region at Fitzalan High School in Cardiff where she taught ICT, business/economics and mathematics, before moving to Aberdare Girls’ School in Rhondda Cynon Taf as the Head of Business Studies.

-Andrew Williams is the Acting Assistant Director in the Central South Consortium with responsibility for standards and improvement in schools across the region.
-Andrew leads a large team overseeing the work of Challenge Advisers, Curriculum Advisers, Leadership, Governor development, Welsh, data and research and enquiry along with Equity and Well Being.
+Andrew Williams is the Assistant Director for Partnerships and Improvement in the Central South Consortium with responsibility for standards and improvement in schools across the region.
+Andrew leads a large team overseeing the work of Improvement Partners, Curriculum Advisers, Leadership, Governor development, Welsh, data and research and enquiry along with Equity and Well Being.

-Prior to Andrew taking up this role he was the Senior Lead for School Improvement where he had the responsibility for the work of the Challenge Team ensuring performance of schools within the region.
+Prior to Andrew taking up this role he was the Senior Lead for School Improvement where he had the responsibility for the work of the Improvement Partner Team ensuring performance of schools within the region.

 Andrew has worked in a wide range of Educational settings, including Special schools, in England and Wales as well as on secondments in Welsh Government and Local Authority and as a peer inspector with Estyn.
 Before joining the EAS as Principal Challenge Adviser he was a headteacher of a highly successful school in Newport.